We think this TV show stands out for:

 Talk to your kids about ...

-Families can talk about this show's messages about following your own conscience even when it's not the popular sentiment.
+Families can talk about The Dark Crystal: Age of Resistance's messages about following your own conscience even when it's not the popular sentiment.
 Besides Rian, Brea, and Deet, what other characters show they're willing to do so?
 What accounts for other Gelflings' instinct to remain uninformed about the Skeksis' actions?

 Who in the story models strong characteristics like courage, loyalty, or self-confidence?
 Who else emerges as a surprising role model?
 Are any characters' true intentions murky?